The expected sum of edge lengths in planar linearizations of trees. Theory and applications: Derivation of

 \section{Derivation of $\rexpefixed{\Vcoanchor{uv}}{u}$}

 Here we derive the expected length of the coanchor of a (directed) edge $uv\in E(\Rtree[u])$ in uniformly random projective arrangements of $\Rtree[u]$ conditioned to $\arr(u)=1$.
-Following \citet{Alemany2022b}, we decompose $\Vcoanchor{uv}$ as the sum of the lengths of the segments in-between $u$ and $v$.
+Following \citet{Alemany2022b}, we decompose the length of the coanchor of the (directed) edge $uv$, $\Vcoanchor{uv}$, as the sum of the lengths of the segments in-between $u$ and $v$ (Figure \ref{fig:theory:preliminaries:anchor_coanchor}).
 Here we use $k_{uv}$ to denote the number of segments in-between $u$ and $v$, and $\Vlengthsegment{uv}{i}$ to denote the size of the $i$th segment, yielding \citep{Alemany2022b},

 By the Law of Total Expectation, we have that